KevenLi8888/hackatbrown25/README.md

-Here’s the optimized and well-structured README in Markdown format for your WikiRace project:

 # 🏁 WikiRace

 WikiRace is a multiplayer game where participants navigate from a random Wikipedia page to a target Wikipedia page, using only internal links.
 The project provides a seamless lobby system, real-time game updates, hints using ChatGPT and embeddings, and post-game statistics.